2calucas/software-engineering-2025-mechatronics-assessment2/Journal/Journal.md

 Problems
 > I have one problem so far, this including:
     > Local time - from the import 'time' |
-> I do not know how to fic this as it is a browser based code editor |
+> I do not know how to fix this as it is a browser based code editor |

 -------------------------------------------------------------